danieltutors/smallwebprojects/README.md

-# smallwebprojects
+# Web Projects with Vanilla JavaScript
-Small Web Projects Using Vanilla JavaScript
+This is the main repository for these mini webprojects.